 The sample traffic patterns are selected from different configurations of half-to-half collective data exchanges between a set of sending and a set of receiving processors, where each sending processor carries out a transmission to each receiving processor.
-We identified for T1 architecture 362 different collective communication patterns.
-The details of the choice of communication patterns are presented in our previous publications.
+We identified for T1 architecture 362 different collective communication patterns [Gabrielyan03].